igneous-labs/S/docs/pricing-programs/flat-fee.md

 #### Schema

-The struct is bytemuck/zero_copy as well since PoolState is bytemuck/zero_copy.
+The struct is bytemuck/zero_copy.
 Explicit manual padding is required, but not shown.

 | Name | Value | Type |
 | -- | -- | -- |